kma-code/Phaseless-Alignment-Learning/PAL MC/README.md

 - Steps sampled from U[0,1] held for Tpres

 There are two ways to run the experiments:
-- open any of the Jupyter notebooks, where all steps are explained
+- check out the [Jupyter notebook](https://github.com/kma-code/Phaseless-Alignment-Learning/blob/master/PAL%20MC/PAL%20simple%20demo.ipynb), where all steps are explained
 - run the standalone python script by invoking `runner.py`.
 See below on usage.

 While I have implemented multiprocessing in the standalone script, everything still runs on numpy, so the experiments should be kept fairly small.